S1M0N38/llm-judge-eval/README.md

 ```bash
 export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```
-If you want to use use a different LLM provided exposing OpenAI compatible API, you can define the `OPENAI_API_KEY` environment variable.
+If you want to use a different LLM provided exposing OpenAI compatible API, you can define the `OPENAI_API_KEY` environment variable.
 For example with server from LM Studio running on port 1234:

 ```bash
 export OPENAI_BASE_URL="http://localhost:1234/v1"